 “Cujo” (1983, trailer)

-Two years ago, I had interview with Lewis Teague [director of “Cujo,” 1983].
+Two years ago, I had an interview with Lewis Teague [director of “Cujo,” 1983].
 He spoke very highly of you.

-We were very fortunate that Lewis ended up doing “Cujo” because he was so patient, so kind and so balanced through that whole shoot, and God knows I needed it.
-It was very tough, that film was the hardest thing I have ever done.
+We were very fortunate that Lewis ended up doing “Cujo” because he was so patient, so kind, and so balanced through that whole shoot, and God knows I needed it.
+It was very tough; that film was the hardest thing I have ever done.

 Physically, or emotionally, or both?

 Both.
 Pretty much every scene was me—how do I break down, how much do I break down, where do I break down, screaming and crying.
 You have to understand I was working with a dog and a six-year-old kid [played by Danny Pintauro].
 So if the dog or the kid didn’t work, we had to do it again.
-And the take where they came together and it worked at the same time, that was the take that they were going to print, so I had to be on all the time which is a huge emotional output in a role like that.
+And the take where they came together and it worked simultaneously was the take that they were going to print, so I had to be on all the time which is a huge emotional output in a role like that.
 They treated me for exhaustion for three weeks after that film.
 It was a tough shoot, but it’s my favorite film.
 I blew all my adrenals out.